A well organised office environment and desk is part of being efficient with your time and performing to your potential.

 Tip 1: Start from scratch

 How far you take this approach is up to you, but it is a sure-fire way of creating a clean space.
+And only buy storage items after you’ve done this.

 Take everything out of your office (if already have one) and put it in storage.
 Then only add to the office environment things that you find yourself needing or wanting to use.